 - You also want to do a little research into how the crops are managed.
 Epigenetics determine the health of the future offspring – AKA Healthy Plants Make Healthy Seeds Make Better Plants

 - Choose the biggest and heaviest seeds from the packet, as these will germinate most quickly and be more robust and strong plants.

-- Inoculate your seeds and with a broad spectrum bacterial and fungal innoculant, which usually comes as a powder.
+- Inoculate your seeds and with a broad-spectrum bacterial and fungal inoculant, which usually comes as a powder.
 I do this by adding a pinch of it to my seed packet, close it, and shake it up.

 - Boom!
 There you go!
 The best way to understand the importance of inoculating your seeds, think of it this way: When a baby is born, there are no microbes to help it digest food.
-As it passes through the birth canal and is breast fed colostrum, its digestive tract is populated with lots of critical microbes to help them digest their food and keep them healthy.
-A baby who did and receive these inoculants, experiences lots of digestive discomfort and cries out, which is known as a colicky baby.
-We want our baby plants to be healthy and strong, and cholicy, so inoculate your seeds!
+As it passes through the birth canal and is breastfed colostrum, its digestive tract is populated with lots of critical microbes to help them digest their food and keep them healthy.
+A baby who did not receive these inoculants experiences lots of digestive discomfort and cries out, which is known as a colicky baby.
+We want our baby plants to be healthy and strong, not colicky, so inoculate your seeds!

 - I like to do an initial watering with a “Welcome to the World” tea (recipe coming soon), and then moisten them as necessary until emergence and establishment.

 - There are certain times in a plant’s life when it is determining the future yield, these are called critical points of influence and are times when you have got to be on your garden health management game!

 - Foliar feed with a special blend of microbes, minerals, and sugars (Get my favorite recipe for this and more here!)

 - Apply this as a foliar spray 1 – 2 times a week during stressful times of the season, such as drought, high heat, and cloudy and rainy times.